ljg-old/OULAD_Project/README.md

 ## Overview

-The number of e-learning platforms has been exponentially growing over the past years (EdX, Coursera, LinkedIn, Duolingo, Miríadax, CodeAcademy, DataCamp, Mimo, Google Academy...).
+The number of <b>e-Learning</b> platforms has been exponentially growing over the past years (EdX, Coursera, LinkedIn, Duolingo, Miríadax, CodeAcademy, DataCamp, Mimo, Google Academy...).

-Since e-learning is a growing business, learning analytics is becoming a very important part in order to make a difference.
+Since e-Learning is a growing business, <b>learning analytics</b> is becoming a very important part in order to make a difference.

-We get information about users and every interaction they make with the Virtual Learning Environment.
+We get information about users and every interaction they make with the <b>Virtual Learning Environment</b>.
 We can analyze all this data later on and using to either classify our students/customers or predict their success.

-This way, we will be able to constantly improve our e-learning platform, our methodology, our syllabus and many more aspects of the educational product.
+This way, we will be able to constantly improve our e-learning platform, our methodology, our syllabus and many more aspects of the <b>educational product</b>.

 In this project, we will be aplying prediction algorithms.